 - (E) Displaced Regularly Assigned Employee (DRAE).
 A Regularly Assigned Employee (RAE) who is displaced in the work force. - (F) Probationary Employee.
 An employee who has not completed 1,092 hours in work status in the southeast system or 1,456 hours in work status in the southwest system. - (G) Extra and/or Turnaround Employee.
 An employee who is dispatched for less than a full workweek and is in addition to the minimum number of positions authorized by AMHS for the full workweek on the crew list. - (H) Inport Extra.
 An employee who works on board an AMHS vessel while the vessel is in revenue service and in port.
 The Inport Extra will not be considered part of the sailing crew. - (I) Reduction In Force (RIF).
 Reduction In Force is defined as any time an AMHS vessel is taken out of revenue service for a scheduled yard or lay up period with a scheduled return to revenue service.
-During the summer, emergency service or breakdown must be in excess of thirty (30) continuous days for this definition to apply. - (J) Deadheading is defined as transportation on vessels between regular ports of call in which the employee resides and the change port of the position to which assigned. - 4.02 Regularly Assigned Positions.
+During the summer, emergency service or breakdown must be in excess of thirty (30) continuous days for this definition to apply. - (J) Deadheading is defined as transportation on vessels between regular ports of call in which the employee resides and the change port of the position to which assigned. - (K) Yard Extra.
+An employee who is dispatched on a day-by-day basis as an extra or as a temporary replacement to ships in overhaul or layup status.
+Yard extras will be paid a minimum of 12 hours per day for each day worked. - (L) Unexpected Vacancies.
+A vacancy that occurs after the start of the assignment. - (M) Unscheduled Vacancy.
+A vacancy that results from an employee requesting vacation after the deadline to submit requests, and approved by the Employer. - (N) Emergency Vacancy.
+A vacancy on the Pay Period Crew List caused by the lack of available manning or and employee that becomes Unfit for Duty after the crew list is published.

+4.02 - Regularly Assigned Positions.
 Positions on board a given vessel and crew ("A" or "B") which are filled in accordance with Rule 28 of this Agreement.